CMB component-separated power spectrum estimation by Spectral Internal Linear Combination (SpILC): Introduction

 In order to study the wealth of signals in intensity and polarization maps across frequency channels, one is motivated to isolate the signals from each other.
 This includes separating extragalactic signals (e.g. CMB, tSZ, kSZ, cosmic infrared background, radio point sources) from each other and from galactic (e.g.\ dust, synchrotron) emissions.
 Various \emph{component separation} methods are devised for this purpose, whereby the different frequency dependencies (\emph{spectral energy distributions}, or SEDs) and spatial properties of components are exploited to produce a map of the desired component.
 These methods can be broadly separated into parametric and ``blind'' methods.
 Parameteric methods include \texttt{Commander}~\cite{eriksen06,eriksen08,planck15_diffuse}, which samples the joint posterior distribution of spectral parameters and component maps using a Bayesian approach. ``Blind'' methods are model agnostic except for the component of interest.
 Examples are\ \texttt{SEVEM} \cite{sevem03,sevem08,sevem12}, which subtracts off a linear combination of internally-constructed foreground templates from a map to form a minimum-variance CMB map, and Internal Linear Combination (ILC) methods \cite{eriksen_ilc,tegmark_ilc,delabrouille_wmap_2009,pyilc}, which also assume that the signal SED is known, and again seek a minimum-variance component map by a linear combination of maps across frequency channels.
-The ``semi-blind'' constrained ILC (cILC) \cite{constrained_ilc} method additionally assumes the SEDs of a few modeled foreground components.
+The ``semi-blind'' constrained ILC (cILC) \cite{constrained_ilc} method additionally assumes the SEDs of a few modeled foreground components. {At the power spectrum level, the Analytical Blind Separation (ABS) method \cite{abs1,abs2} performs eigenmode filtering on the observed cross spectra, building upon a unique solution for the signal power in the zero-noise case with more channels than foreground components.}

 This paper focuses on the ILC methods (particularly the constrained ILC)---extensively used in \textit{WMAP} \cite{wmap_foreground1,wmap_foreground2}, \textit{Planck} \cite{planck_foreground13,planck_foreground15,planck18_comseparation} and ACT \cite{act_compsep20,ymap_coulton}---which have a minimal set of core assumptions: 1.\ known SEDs for the components to be modeled, 2.\ no spatial correlation between the modeled components and noise (where everything except the modelled signals are called noise), and 3.\ zero \emph{spatial decorrelation}, meaning observed maps across frequency channels have the same underlying component maps.
 For example, consider a data model with two modeled components $s_p$ and $y_p$, with other uncorrelated components and instrumental noise grouped into the noise term $n_p$.
 In equation form the data model would look as follows: